Capgemini/capgemini.github.io/_posts/2015-06-24-apollo-launch-aws.md

 This post aims to show how you can get up and running with an [Apollo](https://github.com/Capgemini/Apollo) cluster on AWS inside 5 minutes.

-For more background information on Apollo see [our Github repo](https://github.com/Capgemini/Apollo) or the [original post](https://capgemini.github.io/devops/apollo/) which gives an insight into the various components.
+For more background information on Apollo see [our GitHub repo](https://github.com/Capgemini/Apollo) or the [original post](https://capgemini.github.io/devops/apollo/) which gives an insight into the various components.